 The Chloe

-Among the (somewhat) newer additions to the parade route cocktail crawl, The Chloe is an elegant oasis tucked away on busy St. Charles Avenue.
-Relax by the pool, or grab drinks on the patio and watch the parades roll by.
+The Chloe is an elegant oasis tucked away on busy St. Charles Avenue.
+Relax by the pool or grab drinks on the patio and watch the parades roll by.
 If you’re looking for a bite to eat, we recommend the shrimp étouffée dumplings or their cheeseburger.
+You'll want to reserve a table or purchase a day pass for property access on parade days here.

-What to drink: The Daily Punch or a Frozen Irish Coffee
+What to drink: The Daily Punch or a Hurricane

 Columns